tarwn/lessthandot-hugo/blogs/content/posts/2011-07-07-webmatrix-routing-and-magic-pages.md

 </body>
 </html>
 ```
-A basic page that includes a header file, an optional section named “SidePane”, and body of the original page, and finally an included footer file.
+A basic page that includes a header file, an optional section named "SidePane", and body of the original page, and finally an included footer file.
 In this sample I am keeping my \_Header, \_Footer, and _MainLayout files in a subfolder called Shared.
 To use this layout, I could make a sample page like this:

 ```cshtml
 @{